mech/Notes/Design (Product)/process.md

 # Process

+> Cheap iteration help shipping.
+So make iteration cheap to do!

 Concept Driven Design

+> We cannot solve our problems with the same thinking we used when we created them.

 **You can have the best process, but if you content sucks, it will not save the company.**